Skip to main content

 tip

-Redis versions lower than 6.0 do not take username, so omit the <username> part in the URL, e.g. redis://:[email protected]:6379/1 (please note that the colon in front of the password is a separator and needs to be preserved).
+Redis versions lower than 6.0 do not have a username, so omit the <username> part in the URL.
+For example: redis://:[email protected]:6379/1 (note that the colon before the password is a separator and must be included).

-The following command creates a file system that supports cross-network, multi-machine simultaneous mounts, and shared reads and writes using an object storage and a Redis database.
+To create a file system that supports cross-network, multi-server simultaneous mounts with shared read/write access using object storage and a Redis database, run:

 juicefs format \